-Aerodynamically designed parts which are fitted to the lower areas of a car to create additional down-force.
-Many production car owners add ground effects more for style than function.
+Aerodynamically designed parts that are fitted to the lower areas of a car to create additional down-force.
+Many production car owners add ground effects more for the style than function.

 A competition in which cars are driven around a twisting course, executing certain specified maneuvers, against the clock.